Vaccines, pills and data offer some Christmas cheer in face of Omicron advance - NewsBreak

 AstraZeneca said a three-course dose of its vaccine offered protection against the variant, citing data from an Oxford University lab study.

-Findings from the study, yet to be published in a peer-reviewed medical journal, matched those from rivals Pfizer-BioNTech (PFE.N), (22UAy.DE) and Moderna (MRNA.O).
+Findings from the study, yet to be published in a peer-reviewed journal, matched those from rivals Pfizer-BioNTech, and Moderna.

-Hours earlier, Novavax (NVAX.O) said early data showed its vaccine - authorised for use by the European Union and WHO but yet to be approved by the United States - also generated an immune response against Omicron.
+Novavax also said early data showed its vaccine - authorised for use by the European Union and WHO but yet to be approved by the United States - generated an immune response against Omicron.

 But the older Delta variant lurks.